 You could also start a streak that is not related to a period of time.
 For example, if you want to get healthier, you could start a streak to begin each day by eating a nutrient-dense breakfast within one hour of waking up.

 What’s most important is that you feel at least 90% confident that you can follow-through with whatever you choose.
 Otherwise, shrink the behavior and aim for something smaller.
 It’s better to start small and build momentum, rather than starting a streak that ends after a few days (as some of my streaks have) because you started a streak that was unsustainable.

-Streaks are one of the most powerful ways to form stronger habits, hold yourself accountable, and take your performance to a higher level.
-What do you want more of or less of in your life?
-Start a streak, and your goal can become a reality.
+Streaks are one of the most powerful ways to break bad habits, make good habits last, and take your performance to a higher level.